 ○ Reminder: These spiritually manipulative tactics are often used in conjunction with hypnotic music and repetitive phrases, and are creating an atmosphere for people to be open to suggestion and to the demonic by inducing a hypnotic or semi-hypnotic state.

-○ See: A Demonic Anointing.
+○ See the chapter: A Demonic Anointing.

 36. “Learn to move in or operate in” the supernatural